Economy of Botswana: Financial sector

 The recently established Non-Bank Financial Institutions Regulatory Authority (NBFIRA) is responsible for the oversight of all non-banking financial services entities in the country.
-As of 2005, about 54% of Botswana's population had access to formal or informal financial services, and 43% is banked (with access to at least one formal banking product).
-The overall access ratio is still low, especially in rural areas, where there are 3.8 branches and 73 ATMs per 100,000 people.
+As of 2020, about 82% of Botswana's population had access to formal or informal financial services.
 Mobile banking services have just started to be offered.
 In recent years the government and Central Bank have undertaken serious steps to modernize the country's payment system infrastructure.
 These efforts included the establishment of a code-line clearing system for the exchange of cheques and electronic funds as well as a Real Time Gross Settlement (RTGS) system, including SWIFT connection.
-The stock exchange implemented a Central Securities Depository in 2007.
-Remittance Flows for Botswana amounted to US$117 million in 2007, a figure that is higher than the total net value of official development assistance.

 Gaborone is host to the headquarters of the 14-nation Southern African Development Community (SADC).
 A successor to the Southern African Development Coordination Conference (SADCC), which focused its efforts on freeing regional economic development from dependence on apartheid in South Africa, SADC embraced the newly democratic South Africa as a member in 1994 and has a broad mandate to encourage growth, development, and economic integration in Southern Africa.
 SADC's Trade Protocol, which was launched on 1 September 2000, calls for the elimination of all tariff and non-tariff barriers to trade by 2012 among the 11 signatory countries.
 If successful, it will give Botswana companies free access to the far larger regional market.
 The Regional Centre for Southern Africa (RCSA), which implements the U.S. Agency for International Development's (USAID) Initiative for Southern Africa (ISA), is headquartered in Gaborone as well.

-Main indicators

-The following table shows the main economic indicators in 1980–2017.